General Tso’s Chicken

 Guys, I love making Chinese food at home because I have more control of what’s going into it.
-I’ve done so many take-out makeovers like Orange Chicken, Pepper Steak, and Cauliflower Fried Rice, so it’s hard to believe I haven’t posted a General Tso’s yet!
+I’ve done so many take-out makeovers like Orange Chicken, Pepper Steak, and Cauliflower Fried Rice, so it’s hard to believe I haven’t posted this one yet!

 A plate of take-out General Tso’s chicken is usually made with deep fried chicken thighs and lots of sugar.
-A plate can easily set you back over 1000 calories!
-Swapping dark meat for white meat, lightly wok sauteeing in place of deep frying, and cutting out the extra sugar since hoisin is sweet enough worked out great.
+Just one plate can easily set you back over 1000 calories!
+Swapping dark meat for white meat, lightly wok sauteeing in place of deep frying, and cutting out the extra sugar, since hoisin is sweet enough, worked out great.
 Finally, I served this over cauliflower rice, but brown rice would also work.

 General Tso’s Chicken Variations

 - If you like a sweeter sauce, you can add 1 tablespoon sugar in the sauce.

 - To make this hot, add 6 whole dried red chilies while stir frying the chicken.

 - Add a little orange zest to brighten the dish up.